Category Archives: 2015 Films

 Grade: C+

-Creed will certainly please die-hard fans (and there are legions) of the Rocky franchise, eager for a trip down memory lane to revisit with Sylvester Stallone’s “Rocky Balboa”.
+Creed (2015) will please die-hard fans (and there are legions) of the Rocky (1976) franchise, eager for a trip down memory lane to revisit Sylvester Stallone’s “Rocky Balboa”.

-For those yearning for a slice of nostalgia and a harkening back to 1976, when the first Rocky was released, Creed will be a crowd-pleaser.
-For others expecting something new or innovative to the story will not be as satisfied.
+For those yearning for a slice of nostalgia and a harkening back to when the first Rocky was released, Creed will be a crowd-pleaser.
+For others expecting something new or innovative the story will not be as satisfying.

-The film is predictable for sure, with all of the expected elements of a sports film.
+The film is predictable with all of the expected elements of a sports film.

-Adonis Johnson Creed (played by up and coming star Michael B. Jordan) is his name and until rescued from a group home (he has a temper and fights a lot, naturally) by Apollo’s wife (Phylicia Rashad) he does not know fighting is truly in his blood.
+Adonis Johnson Creed (played by up-and-coming star Michael B. Jordan) is his name and before being rescued from a group home (he has a temper and fights a lot, naturally) by Apollo’s wife (Phylicia Rashad) he does not know fighting is truly in his blood.

 Determined to make it big in the boxing world, he moves to Philadelphia and convinces Rocky Balboa to train him.

-The main positives for me are the nods to history and a few sentimental moments throughout the film.
-How wonderful to see Rocky Balboa again- like catching up with an old friend we have not seen for years.
+The main positives are the nods to history and a few sentimental moments throughout the film.
+How wonderful to see Rocky Balboa again.
+It’s like catching up with an old friend we have not seen for years.

 Also nice are some flashback scenes to the earlier Rocky films and we see portions of Rocky’s and Apollo’s fights.
 The plethora of external Philadelphia scenes does bring authenticity and familiarity to the film and this is a wise decision, instead of too many interior scenes in a studio.